-A New Primary English Series for grades 3-6
+A new primary English series for grades 1-6

-The user-friendly workbook enables you to plan lessons flexibly.
+The user-friendly activity books enable the teacher to plan lessons flexibly.
 Each chapter starts by presenting and practising the key information.
 Then pupils dive into the illustration, story and grammar with a variety of tasks.
 Portfolio tasks help pupils to synthesise and deepen their understanding.
 The exercises are followed by a self-assessment page and additional tasks.
 Each lesson includes revision exercises, and there is a separate functional section for the last month of the school year.

 You can download the Otava vocabulary (Otavan sanastot) app for free from app stores.